wnayes/bond-wm/packages/react-titlebar/README.md

-# @electron-wm/react-titlebar
+# @bond-wm/react-titlebar

-A frame window titlebar component implementation for the `electron-wm` window manager.
+A frame window titlebar component implementation for the `bond-wm` window manager.

 ## Usage